gianni-rosato/svt-av1-psy/Docs/Appendix-Compound-Mode-Prediction.md

 In distance-based prediction mode, the weighting applied to the two inter predictions is a function of the distance between the reference frames and the current frame.
-The idea is to provide more weight to the prediction from the closer reference frame.
 Let d0 and d1 denote the distances from the current frame to the forward and backward reference pictures.
 The weights depend on the ratio d1/d0, and on a set of the thresholds for the ratio.
 Let fwd\_offset and bck\_offset be the weights